NJ, US · AI law tracker

 Role-based compliance checklist

-- general_counsel Monitor the progress of NJ S3499 through the legislative process.
+- compliance_officer Monitor the progress of NJ S3499 through the legislative process.

-- compliance_officer Assess if current or planned uses of facial recognition technology on consumers qualify as a 'legitimate safety purpose' according to the proposed bill's intent.
+- general_counsel Evaluate current uses of facial recognition technology on consumers to determine if they align with a 'legitimate safety purpose' standard.

 Subscriber only